Carbon farming methods

 Vegetation methods

-• Methods that remove carbon dioxide from the air by re-growing forests (reforestation, revegetation, and encouraging native regrowth), and avoiding the clearing of native regrowth and native forests.
+- Methods that remove carbon dioxide from the air by re-growing forests (reforestation, revegetation, and encouraging native regrowth), avoiding the clearing of native regrowth and native forests or restoring blue carbon ecosystems.

-• Methods that use fire management practices in northern Australia to avoid highly potent greenhouse gases being released by late dry-season wildfires, and protect the carbon stored in logs and other dead vegetation.
+- Methods that use fire management practices in Australia’s savanna landscapes to avoid highly potent greenhouse gases being released by late dry-season wildfires, and protect the carbon stored in logs and other dead vegetation.

 Which methods would be suitable for my property?

-• LOOC-C is an online tool, produced by CSIRO, that shows landscape options and opportunities for carbon abatement with co-benefits.
-It allows landholders to assess options on their property for certain methods offered under the ERF.
+- LOOC-C – An online calculator produced by CSIRO, that shows landscape options and opportunities for carbon abatement with co-benefits.
+Landholders can assess options on their property for certain methods offered under the ACCU Scheme.

 Aggregation